 “Smokey” Smith, V.C.

-Night, October 21/22, 1944: Private Ernest Alvia “Smokey” Smith earns the Victoria Cross in Italy.
-A member of the Seaforth Highlanders and born in New Westminster, BC, he was the only Canadian Private in the Second World War with that prestigious award.
+Nighttime, October 21/22, 1944: Private Ernest Alvia “Smokey” Smith takes actions in Italy that will later see him receive a Victoria Cross.
+A member of the Seaforth Highlanders and born in New Westminster, BC, he was the only Canadian Private in the Second World War to be decorated with that prestigious medal.

 Ordered to establish a bridgehead across the Savio River in torrential rain, his three-person PIAT (Projector, Infantry, Anti-Tank) team encounters a German counterattack of three PzKpfw V Panther tanks, two self-propelled guns, and thirty infantry.